 Translating to English this means ‘elephant shark’!
 This name perhaps references the sharks protruding nose whilst feeding.
-Or perhaps the skin texture, which looks very elephant like!
-In recent times there seems to be a number of juveniles sighted in certain parts of the Itialian coast.
-If there is a nearby pupping ground that has been for many years, then perhaps the name originated for the odd looking snout of the young ones!
-For a blog of when we had out first sighting then see here.
+Or perhaps the skin texture, which looks very elephant-like!
+In recent times there seem to be several juveniles sighted in certain parts of the Italian coast.
+If there is a nearby pupping ground that has been for many years, then perhaps the name originated from the odd-looking snout of the young ones!
+For a blog of when we had our first sighting then see here.

 French/ Portuguese / Italian / Spanish- Requin pèlerin / Squalo pellegrino / Tiburón peregrino

-Again another interesting translation and one at face value is perhaps one of the nicest names, but a red herring in it’s origin.
+Again another interesting translation and one at face value that is perhaps one of the nicest names, but a red herring in its origin.

 Due to recent scientific discoveries with tagging, far more has been discovered in the last 10 years than we ever knew about their huge migration paths.
 They can travel thousands of miles and dive to well over 1000m in depth.

-In terms of a name, the translation is pilgrim shark and connects nicely to this migration with reference to a pilgrimage!
-Of course a migration to the stunning Hebrides could easily be called that along with the presence of St Columba’s Abbey on Iona then there are many that do make a real pilgrimage! (nothing to do with this actual name though).
+In terms of a name, the translation is pilgrim shark and connects nicely to this migration regarding a pilgrimage!
+Of course, a migration to the stunning Hebrides could easily be called that along with the presence of St Columba’s Abbey on Iona then many do make a real pilgrimage!

-Despite the nice inferences to pilgrimages and journeys and how that really fits nicely with the sharks travels, there is evidence that the name pilgrim doesn’t make reference to a journey at all.
+Despite the nice inferences to pilgrimages, journeys and how that fits nicely with the sharks travels, there is evidence that the name pilgrim doesn’t refer to a journey at all.
 This is likely, as at the time the name was given, the sharks migration was not yet known and they just appeared at various times.
-In fact, many people assumed that the sharks just went to deep water outside of summer, so why would they have used the name pilgrim shark?
+Many people assumed that the sharks just went to deep water outside of summer, so why would they have used the name pilgrim shark?

-The references for the pilgrim names in French comes from Alfred Brehm, a German Zoologist.
-In the 1885 French Edition of his book, Les poissons et les crustacé , the pilgrim reference was noted to the shape of the basking sharks gills looking like the coats/collars of pilgrims and specifically the frills of the collar.
-Of course much of this area of Europe was highly religious at the time so this type of connection would make sense!
+The reference for the pilgrim names in French comes from Alfred Brehm, a German Zoologist.
+In the 1885 French Edition of his book, Les poissons et les crustacé , the pilgrim reference was noted to the shape of the basking shark’s gills looking like the coats/collars of pilgrims and specifically the frills of the collar.
+Of course, much of Europe was highly religious at the time so this type of connection would make sense!

-Another interesting name is bone shark!
-Which is an odd choice, as we all know that sharks have cartilage and not bones.
-They are very unlike whales for example where a washed up carcass can leave a large skeleton, the sharks cartilage skeleton breaks down rather quickly and doesn’t resemble the full animal.
-However in that lies the link to the name.
+Another interesting name is ‘bone shark’!
+This is an odd choice, as we all know that sharks have cartilage and not bones.
+They are unlike whales for example where a washed-up carcass can leave a large skeleton, the sharks cartilage skeleton breaks down rather quickly and doesn’t resemble the full animal.
+However, in that lies the link to the name.

-It is said that the name links back to whalers and they attributing features of whales in naming them.
-The resemblance or comparison of the large gill rakers of the shark to a whale bone structure or balleen was where the ‘bone’ element originated.
+It is said that the name links back to whalers and their attributing features of whales in naming them.
+The resemblance or comparison of the large gill rakers of the shark to a whalebone structure or baleen was where the ‘bone’ element originated.

 Interestingly, the name bone shark (Beinhákarl) is also used there, perhaps an influence from the early whaling days.
-There is a written history of this name going back to 1874 but we haven’t found an exact reference to the ‘bone’ element.
+There is a written history of this name going back to 1874, but we haven’t found an exact reference to the ‘bone’ element.
 We could suggest there may have been a connection with mariners and whalers sharing the term from the US/Canada.
-However it was mainly Norwegian & Spanish whaling fleets in Iceland!
-However this would remain the most likely origin.
+However, it was mainly Norwegian & Spanish whaling fleets in Iceland!
+Albeit this would remain the most likely origin.
 As English is also widely spoken in Iceland, they are also known as basking sharks too.